chadrakdev/chadrakdev/README.md

 <hr />

 ### 👨🏾‍💻 About me
-I am a passionate developer, primarily working in C# and React, in a full-stack environment with experience in both financial and real estate marketing services.
+I'm a full-stack developer primarily working in C# and React, with experience in both financial and real estate marketing services.

 I enjoy spending my time building different projects, so I scratch that itch with freelance work as well as personal projects - the more fun ones can be found further down under my <i>Pinned</i> projects (if you're interested) or you can check them out on my [portfolio](https://chadrak.dev).